jahn5244/mice-expression-project/README.md

 # Mice Protein Expression Analysis

-This project analyzes protein expression data from mice, focusing on specific columns of interest.
-It retrieves the maximum and minimum values, the top and bottom 5 mouse IDs based on protein expression, and the median value for a selected column.
+Welcome to the Mice Protein Expression Analysis repository!
+This project is designed to analyze protein expression data from mice, providing insights into various statistical measures such as maximum, minimum, median values, and identifying the top and bottom 5 mice based on their protein expression levels.
+This repository includes both the main analysis code and the accompanying test cases to ensure the functionality is working correctly.

+## Features

+- **Data Loading and Cleaning**: Load and preprocess the dataset, removing unnecessary columns.
+- **Statistical Analysis**: Calculate maximum, minimum, and median protein expression values.
+- **Top/Bottom 5 Analysis**: Identify the top and bottom 5 mice based on protein expression levels.
+- **Interactive Input**: User can specify which column of the dataset to analyze.
+- **Unit Testing**: Comprehensive test cases to validate the core functionality of the analysis.

+## Repository Structure

+- **main.py**: The main script that performs the protein expression analysis.
+- **tests/**: Directory containing unit tests for the project.
+- **test_process_dataset.py**: Unit tests for the process_dataset function.
+- **README.md**: Comprehensive documentation for the project.
+- **LICENSE**: License file for the project.
+- **Data_Cortex_Nuclear.csv**: The dataset used for analysis (ensure this file is in the correct directory).

+## Getting Started

 ## Table of Contents